The Evolution of Proximate Mechanisms for Behavioural and Life History Decisions

 1 April, 2013

-Organizers: Barbara Taborsky and Sander van Doorn A workshop of the CUSO ‘Doctoral Program in Ecology and ’ (DPEE)
+Organizers: Barbara Taborsky and Sander van Doorn A workshop of the CUSO ‘Doctoral Program in Ecology and Evolution’ (DPEE)

 This workshop will be headed by leading researchers transcending the boundary between mechanistic and functional approaches.
 The program focus is the evolution of proximate mechanisms underlying behaviour and life-history decisions.
 In particular we will ask